Dementia: Epidemiology

-The number of cases of dementia worldwide in 2021 was estimated at 55 million, with close to 10 million new cases each year.
-By 2050, the number of people living with dementia is estimated to be over 150 million globally.
+Around 7% of people over the age of 65 have dementia, with slightly higher rates (up to 10% of those over 65) in places with relatively high life expectancy.
 An estimated 58% of people with dementia are living in low and middle income countries.

 The prevalence of dementia differs in different world regions, ranging from 4.7% in Central Europe to 8.7% in North Africa/Middle East; the prevalence in other regions is estimated to be between 5.6 and 7.6%.
 The number of people living with dementia is estimated to double every 20 years.
 In 2016 dementia resulted in about 2.4 million deaths, up from 0.8 million in 1990.
-The genetic and environmental risk factors for dementia disorders vary by ethnicity.
-For instance, Alzheimer's disease among Hispanic/Latino and African American subjects exhibit lower risks associated with gene changes in the apolipoprotein E gene than do non-Hispanic white subjects.